War of the Usurper

 - Main article: Siege of Storm's End

-Although more attrition than actual battle, the Siege of Storm’s End (6 on the map) held up Mace Tyrell’s forces at Storm's End for the better part of the entire war.
-During this siege the forces of the Reach, led by Mace and Paxter Redwyne, feasted within sight of the castle while Stannis Baratheon and his men starved inside.
-Help for Storm's End eventually came in the form of Davos Seaworth, who smuggled a cargo of onions past the blockade.
+The siege of Storm's End (6 on the map) held up Mace Tyrell's forces at Storm's End for the better part of the entire war.
+During this siege the forces of the Reach, led by Mace and Lord Paxter Redwyne, feasted within sight of the castle while Stannis Baratheon and his men starved inside.
+Help for Storm's End eventually came in the form of Davos, who smuggled a cargo of onions and salt fish past the blockade of the Redwyne fleet.
 In the end, Stannis and his forces held out until Eddard Stark arrived.
-Lord Tyrell, at Starks arrival, quickly dipped his banners.
+Lords Tyrell and Redwyne quickly dipped their banners.

-- Main article: Showdown at the Tower of Joy
+- Main article: Combat at the tower of joy

-Ser Arthur Dayne, Ser Oswell Whent, and the Lord Commander of the Kingsguard Gerold Hightower had been absent from the battles on the Trident, King's Landing, and Storm's End.
-They were later found guarding a small tower, which Rhaegar had named the Tower of Joy.
-Lord Eddard rode there with six companions: Howland Reed, Willam Dustin, Ethan Glover, Martyn Cassel, Theo Wull and Mark Ryswell, after lifting the siege of Storm's End.
+Ser Arthur Dayne, Ser Oswell Whent, and the Lord Commander of the Kingsguard, Gerold Hightower, had been absent from the battles on the Trident, King's Landing, and Storm's End.
+They were later found guarding a small tower in Dorne, which Rhaegar had named the tower of joy.
+Lord Eddard rode there with six companions: Howland Reed, Lord Willam Dustin, Ethan Glover, Martyn Cassel, Theo Wull and Ser Mark Ryswell, after lifting the siege of Storm's End.
 The seven companions fought the three Kingsguard, with only Eddard and Howland surviving.
 Lyanna Stark was found in the tower, and died shortly after she extracted a promise from her brother.
 Eddard then tore down the tower to make cairns for the dead.
-Afterwards, Eddard rode to Starfall to deliver Arthur's sword Dawn to his sister Ashara Dayne, who leapt into the sea shortly afterwards.
+Afterwards, Eddard rode to Starfall to deliver Arthur's sword, Dawn, to his sister, Ashara Dayne, who leapt into the Summer Sea shortly afterwards.

 Assault on Dragonstone